Why Detailed Asset Management is Key to Successful Lab Relocations

-Many laboratory relocations are disorganized or poorly executed, with the impact on burn rates, diverted labor, troubleshooting costs, and quality control often underestimated.
+Many laboratory relocations are disorganized or poorly executed, and the impact on burn rates, diverted labor, troubleshooting costs, and quality control is often underestimated.

 In some cases, laboratory relocation projects are handled internally, often without a complete understanding of the required skill set or the complexity involved.
 Alternatively, relocations are frequently assigned to movers or owner project managers (OPMs) who, while experienced in new project construction, may lack the technical expertise needed for laboratory instrumentation, service and support requirements, and other critical factors that influence project phasing and the overall relocation plan.